Good to know

 - The sole unit has a rockered form.
 This design promotes the natural rolling motion of the foot.

 The Garmont Pinnacle GTX employs the Vibram Titus outsole.
 It has aggressive and multidirectional lugs which provide traction on most types of terrain.
-These cleats are widely spaced to prevent muck accumulation.
+These boots are widely spaced to prevent muck accumulation.
 Also, the toe and heel areas are designed with more ground contact to assist in steep slopes while the heel brake helps secure foothold on descents.

 Additionally, hiker’s foot rests on a moisture-wicking Alveolen footbed.
 It is made of EVA and has antimicrobial properties.